comfy/comfortable-mexican-sofa/README.md

 ----------
 Versioning control will be eventually implemented.
 Also I'd love to hear ideas how this CMS can be improved.
 But feel free to just fork and hack away.

-ComfortableMexicanSofa is released under the [MIT license](https://github.com/twg/comfortable-mexican-sofa/raw/master/LICENSE) and is copyright (c) 2010-11 Oleg Khabarov, The Working Group Inc

 ![Looks pretty comfortable to me.
 No idea what makes it Mexican.](https://github.com/twg/comfortable-mexican-sofa/raw/master/doc/sofa.png)

+ComfortableMexicanSofa is released under the [MIT license](https://github.com/twg/comfortable-mexican-sofa/raw/master/LICENSE) and is copyright 2009-11 Oleg Khabarov, [The Working Group Inc](http://www.twg.ca)